RAK3272-SiP Quick Start Guide

 Hardware Setup

-An alternative option to update firmware aside from UART2 is to use SWD pins (SWCLK & SWDIO).
-This method will require you to use external tools like ST-LINK or RAKDAP1.
+An alternative option to update firmware aside from UART2 is to use SWD pins (SWCLK and SWDIO).
+This method will require the use of external tools like ST-LINK or RAKDAP1.

-Ensure that the antenna is properly connected to have a good LoRa signal.
-Also, note that you can damage the RF section of the chip if you power the module without an antenna connected to the RP-SMA connector.
+Ensure the antenna is properly connected to ensure a strong LoRa signal.
+Additionally, note that powering the module without an antenna connected to the RP-SMA connector can damage the RF section of the chip.

-RAK3272-SiP breakout board has an RP-SMA connector compatible with the included LoRa antenna, as shown in Figure 3.
+- The RAK3272-SiP features an RP-SMA connector that is compatible with the included LoRa antenna, as illustrated in Figure 3.

 Detailed information about the RAK3272-SiP LoRa antenna can be found on the antenna datasheet.